Surfboard Construction: What to Consider Before You Order

 PU has been the standard in surfboard construction for decades, and for good reason.
 It surfs smoothly in all conditions, dampens vibration, and carries momentum nicely.

 PU comes in a variety of densities, ranging from lightweight for shortboards to ultra dense for big wave tow boards.
-PU manufacturers don’t usually share the actual density measurements of their foams, but generally, a standard weight PU foam is somewhere around 3lbs per cubic foot.
+PU blank manufacturers don’t usually share the actual density measurements of their foams, but from what I can tell, a standard weight PU foam is somewhere around 3lbs per cubic foot.

-PU is also highly water resistant and the preferred material for most shapers because it's easy to shape with precision.
-It'll likely be around forever for these reasons.
+PU is water resistant and the preferred material for most shapers because it's easy to shape with precision.
+It will likely be around forever for these reasons.

 EPS (Expanded Polystyrene)

-EPS is beaded styrofoam that’s compressed together into a shape (like you find in cups or packaging).
-It also comes in a variety of densities, but is generally less dense than PU, which means it sits higher in the water and feels more responsive underfoot.
+EPS is beaded styrofoam that’s compressed together into a shape.
+It also comes in a variety of densities, but the EPS that most shapers use in surfboards is typically less dense than PU (1.5lbs - 2.0lbs), which means it sits higher in the water and feels more responsive underfoot.

 Some surfers love the performance they get out of EPS — the board reacts much quicker to every movement you make, which is great if your goal is “snappy” surfing.

-The tradeoff is that it doesn't carry momentum as well as PU or handle choppy conditions, which can reduce the versatility of the board.
-And for some surfers that responsiveness ends up feeling “twitchy.”
+The tradeoff is that it doesn't carry momentum or handle choppy conditions as well as PU, which can reduce the versatility of the board.
+And for some surfers EPS’s responsiveness ends up feeling “twitchy.”

 XPS (Extruded Polystyrene)